eyereasoner/color/README.md

-# Condition logic reaoning - color
+# Condition logic reasoning - color

 Color is doing forward and backward chaining.
 It participates in dialogues leading to necessary and sufficient answers, supported by proof steps, so that action can take place.